Employment Agency Worker & Dismissal

-The law regarding Unfair Dismissal is set out in Section 6 of the Unfair Dismissal Act 1977(as amended) and there must be substantial grounds for a dismissal.
+The law regarding Unfair Dismissal is set out in Section 6 of the Unfair Dismissal Act 1977(as amended) and there must be substantial grounds for dismissal.

 For a person to be covered by the Act, they must have been an employee of the employer who terminated their employment.
-This sounds obvious, expect there is a difference when it comes to ‘agency worker’ and things can get more complicated.
+This sounds obvious, except there is a difference when it comes to ‘agency worker’ and things can get more complicated.

-Sometimes a person considers they were an employee of an employment agency and the agency considers the same person was not employed by them, but instead employed by the third party ie the agencies client.
+Sometimes a person considers they were an employee of an employment agency and the agency considers the same person was not employed by them but instead employed by the third-party ie the agencies client.

 Employment agencies provide a service to a client ie personnel and pursuant to S.13 of the Unfair Dismissal Act 1993, the individual employee will be considered to be an employee of the agencies client ie the third party.

-A difference of opinion can arise in cases of this nature, with one party stating the person is an employee of the employment agency and another party stating the same person is a direct employee of the agencies client ie third party.
+A difference of opinion can arise in cases of this nature, with one party stating the person is an employee of the employment agency and another party stating the same person is a direct employee of the agencies client ie a third party.